gw31415/hono-oidc-simple/README.md

 ## Features

+- Customizable: Abstract methods allow flexibility in how tokens are stored or retrieved.
+- Session Integration: Provides middleware and handlers for managing user authentication states.
 - Issuer Metadata Handling: Automatically fetches metadata (e.g., endpoints, keys) from the OIDC issuer.
-- Token Management: Manages ID tokens and refresh tokens securely with expiration handling.
-- Session Integration: Provides middleware and handlers for managing user authentication states.
-- Customizable: Abstract methods allow flexibility in how tokens are stored or retrieved.

 ## Installation